brejdol/networkundertaker/_posts/2023-12-09-How-do-you-get-to-Native-IPv6?.md

 **CLAT/464XLAT**

 What you see now is actually the CLAT client doing its magic.
 This is the _customer-side translator_, locally on your phone.
 It is doing stateless NAT46.
 The CLAT in the client together with the PLAT (provider-side translator) which in our case is the NAT64 _together_ provides the translation mechanism know as 464XLAT.

-The CLAT client is triggered by the absence of a IPv4 address, but IPv6 exists, and there is a NAT64 prefix available (signalled via router advertisement containing the PREF64 option, or via the ipv4only.arpa fqdn in DNS).
+The CLAT client is triggered when there is no IPv4 address, but an IPv6 address exists, and there is a NAT64 prefix available (signalled via router advertisement containing the PREF64 option, or via the ipv4only.arpa fqdn in DNS).
 What the CLAT client does when triggered is:
 * Set an IP/gw out of the reserved range 192.0.0.0/29
 * Create a "VIP" on the gateway, doing stateless NAT46 --> Interface IPv6 IP.
 * In the other end, the NAT64 setup will reverse this traffic back to IPv4 and send it out SNAT:ed, hence the 464XLAT name of the setup in total.